jfjelstul/LEGO-Star-Wars-analysis/README.md

 Next, we'll take a look at the minifigs that appear in our sample of sets.
 Based on Brickset's definition of a minifig, our sample includes 921 unique minifigs.
 We'll use Brickset's tags to identify which Star Wars character each minifig depicts.
 These 921 minifigs capture 380 unique Star Wars characters.
 Many of these characters are named characters (Luke Skywalker), but some are generic characters (Clone Trooper) that could have many variants.

 For our analysis, we'll need to code whether each character is portrayed as a protagonist, as an antagonist, or as a neutral character.
 We'll do this by first coding any factions that a character is affiliated with.
 This can be tricky because a character's faction can change over time.
 Boba Fett is a good example.
 He's an antagonist in Episodes V and VI but a protagonist in The Book of Boba Fett.
 We'll handle this by coding each character's factions by era.
-For example, Luke's faction during the Age of Resistance era would be the Rebel Alliance, and his faction during the Rise of the First Order era would be the Resistance.
+For example, Luke's faction during the Age of Rebellion era would be the Rebel Alliance, and his faction during the Rise of the First Order era would be the Resistance.

 Not all characters are clear-cut, though.
 We'll code a character's overall portrayal in each era.
 For example, we'll code Lando Calrissian as a protagonist in the Age of Rebellion era despite scenes in The Empire Strikes Back where he's depicted as an antagonist for betraying Han Solo.
 There's some room for disagreement in coding this variable.
 Check out the data if you want to see the coding for specific characters.